California woman says she drowned children to protect them

-“I drowned them ...
-I didn’t want them to be further abused,” said Carrillo, who was interviewed at the Lerdo Pre-Trial Facility in Kern County.
-“I promised them when they were born that I was going to protect them.”
+“I drowned them,” she said in the Thursday interview at the Lerdo Pre-Trial Facility in Kern County.

-“I hugged them and I kissed them and I was apologizing the whole time,” she said.
+“I did it as softly, I don’t know how to explain it, but I hugged them and I kissed them and I was apologizing the whole time,” she said.
 “I loved my kids.”

+Carrillo’s children were found dead Saturday by their maternal grandmother in her apartment in the Reseda neighborhood of Los Angeles.
+Carrillo was arrested later that day in Tulare County, nearly 200 miles (322 kilometers) north of the scene.

+“I know that I’m going to be in jail for the rest of my life.
+It’s something I’ve come to terms with,” she said in the TV interview.

 “I wish my kids were alive, yes,” she said.
 “Do I wish that I didn’t have to do that?
 Yes.
 But I prefer them not being tortured and abused on a regular basis for for the rest of their lives.”